-- 1. On steel roof decks, insulation boards must be firmly supported. - 2.
-Insulation boards must be square and make firm, full contact with adjacent panels.
-Gaps between boards must be filled with expanding spray foam. - 3.
-Insulation board joints must be offset at least 300 mm (12"), both for adjacent layers and for adjacent rows; a minus offset tolerance of 50 mm (2") maximum is permissible (see Figure 7.3).
-Insulation offsets are not required for - 1. sloped insulation boards that are generally installed soldiered fashion to adjacent rows. - 2. the first layer of overlay board over heat sensitive insulation, which may be soldiered to facilitate joint taping.
+- 1) On steel roof decks, insulation boards must be firmly supported. - 2) Insulation boards should be square and should make firm, full contact with adjacent panels.
+Gaps greater than 6 mm (1/4") around boards must be filled with expanding spray foam. - 3) Insulation board joints must be offset at least 300 mm (12"), both for adjacent layers and for adjacent rows; a minus offset tolerance of 50 mm (2") maximum is permissible (see Figure 7.3).
+Insulation offsets are not required for - 1) sloped insulation boards that are generally installed soldiered fashion to adjacent rows. - 2) the first layer of overlay board over heat sensitive insulation, which may be soldiered to facilitate joint taping.